trjerish/VSDSquadron-intern/README.md

 ## Step-by-Step Instruction.

-## Setup the Power Supply:
+### 1.Setup the Power Supply:

-1.Connect the power supply to the RISC-V board ensuring correct voltage and polarity.
+Connect the power supply to the RISC-V board ensuring correct voltage and polarity.

-## Connect the Clock Generator:
+### 2.Connect the Clock Generator:

-2.Connect the clock generator output to the CLK pin on the development board.
+Connect the clock generator output to the CLK pin on the development board.

-## Connect GPIO Pins:
+### 3.Connect GPIO Pins:

-3.Use jumper wires to connect GPIO pins from the development board to the breadboard.
+Use jumper wires to connect GPIO pins from the development board to the breadboard.

-## Setup the Breadboard:
+### 4.Setup the Breadboard:

-4.Place components like LEDs, buttons, or sensors on the breadboard and connect them to the GPIO pins via jumper wires.
+Place components like LEDs, buttons, or sensors on the breadboard and connect them to the GPIO pins via jumper wires.

-## Connect the Oscilloscope/Logic Analyzer:
+### 5.Connect the Oscilloscope/Logic Analyzer:

-5.Attach the probes to the relevant GPIO pins for signal monitoring.
+Attach the probes to the relevant GPIO pins for signal monitoring.

-## Power Up:
+### 6.Power Up:

-6.Turn on the power supply and ensure all components are functioning correctly.
+Turn on the power supply and ensure all components are functioning correctly.